 - 8.1 The President shall have the authority to prevent summarily any spectator from viewing any game, or activity, or entering a facility to view such game, or activity under the banner of the CMHA for any code of conduct violation that the President deems to be unsuitable or detrimental to the game.
 This authority shall also carry forward to cover any player, coach, team official, or the team to which this spectator is connected.
-This suspension shall be in effect until it can be addressed by the Dispute Resolution Committee. - 8.2 The president shall have the authority to suspend summarily any player, coach, trainer, manager or official of any team under the guidance of the CMHA, for any code of conduct violation on or off the ice, which the President deems to be unbecoming or detrimental to the game.
-This suspension shall be in effect until the dispute resolution committee can address it. - 8.3 When the above procedures have been enacted, the offending participant will be notified immediately of the suspension.
-If, in the instance of being of out of center, then the notification will be through telephone call to the participant or manager of the team upon return.
-The dispute resolution committee shall schedule a meeting within 7 days upon receiving complaint of suspension by President or representatives.
+This suspension shall be in effect until it can be addressed by the Dispute Resolution Committee or assigned designate. - 8.2 The president shall have the authority to suspend summarily any player, coach, trainer, manager or official of any team under the guidance of the CMHA, for any code of conduct violation on or off the ice, which the President deems to be unbecoming or detrimental to the game.
+This suspension shall be in effect until the Dispute Resolution Committee or designate can address it. - 8.3 When the above procedures have been enacted, the offending participant will be notified immediately of the suspension.
+If, in the instance of being of out of center, then the notification will be through phone & email to the participant or manager of the team upon return.
+The Dispute Resolution Committee shall schedule a meeting within 7 days upon receiving complaint of suspension by the President or representatives.
 The committee shall meet with the coach or manager if necessary to obtain details of incident.
-At the meeting, the parties involved will present their side for displaying this reported behaviour.
-Upon hearing all sides of complaint a decision will be rendered within 7 days containing restrictions and/or penalties.
+Meetings can be individually or as a group as deemed necessary.
+At the meeting, the parties involved will present their side for displaying this reported behavior.
+Upon hearing all sides of complaint, a decision will be rendered within 7 days containing restrictions and/or penalties.